JWock82/Pynite/docs/source/quickstart.rst

     beam.def_support('N1', True, True, True, False, False, False) beam.def_support('N2', True, True, True, True, False, False)

-    # Add a uniform load of 200 lbs/ft to the beam (from 0 inches to 168 inches)
+    # Add a uniform load of 200 lbs/ft to the beam (from 0 in to 168 in)
     beam.add_member_dist_load('M1', 'Fy', -200/1000/12, -200/1000/12, 0, 168)

     # Alternatively the following line would do apply the load to the full